VRytikova/rsschool-cv/cv.md

 }
 ```
 ### Education
-Now I'm studing in Belarusian State University of Informatics and Electronics.
+Now I'm studying in Belarusian State University of Informatics and Electronics.
 Faculty of Economy and Engineering, Economy of digital business.
 At the 2nd course.
 ### Language Skills
 My English now at the level of B2.
 I also developed my skill while participated in **Euporean youth strategy in the mirror of the real life - that's what we are**.